WPTravelteam/wp-travel/readme.txt

 = 1.0.4 =
 * New Feature: Filter Itineraries by Price, Trip Type, Location.
 * New Feature: Archive Page View Mode.
-Default list [grid/list].
+Default 'list' [grid/list].
+* New Feature: Location displayed in single page.
+* New Feature: Currency option for 'KES'.
 * Fixes: Text translation updated with new strings.
 * Fixes: Trip Duration/Fixed Departure issue on frontend.
+* Fixes: Template override issue with post not found.
+* Fixes: Responsive issue on WP_TRAVEL_ITINERARIES.
 * Test: Tested upto 4.9.